willowservicing/willow-bingo/README.md

 ## The Project

 - `bingo.ts` is where you will write your script to find the first winning bingo board.
 This file exports a function, `bingo()`, that should return the final score.
-- `bingo.txt` contains the bingo boards and numbers
+- `bingo-data.ts` contains the bingo boards and numbers
 - `bingo.test.ts` is where we'll check the return value of `bingo()` to see if it's correct (currently set up for challenge 2).

 _Things to note:_

-- You may intake and format the bingo cards and numbers however you like, using whatever method you prefer.
-For example, you can hand-format the data into constants and paste them into the bingo file, or if you prefer to work with the file directly, we've included `fs` in the project.
+- You can reformat the bingo data however you want.
 - The project supports Typescript but you can use Javascript if you would like.

 ## Running it